corda/corda-docs-portal/content/en/platform/corda/4.3/open-source/demobench.md

 DemoBench is a standalone desktop application that makes it easy to configure and launch local Corda nodes.
 It is useful for training sessions, demos or just experimentation.

 ## Downloading

-Installers compatible with the latest Corda release can be downloaded from the [Corda website](https://www.corda.net/downloads).
+Installers compatible with the latest Corda release can be downloaded [here](https://github.com/corda/corda/tree/release/os/4.3/tools/demobench).

 ## Running DemoBench